Logo

 How Can GAD Be Identified?

-In order to diagnose generalized anxiety disorder, the following procedures are usually followed:
+To diagnose a generalized anxiety disorder, the following procedures are usually followed:

 Treatment Options for Generalized Anxiety Disorder?